anthonydestephano/AD-Playbook/README.md

 <img width="1385" alt="Diagram Of Azure Cloud" src="https://user-images.githubusercontent.com/87278815/138806202-1846ccbb-1cda-4cda-8a2f-e533e8a55609.PNG">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.

 [my-playbook.yml](https://github.com/anthonydestephano/AD-Playbook/blob/7db8991c3f005393b1a77d3bec66ef69fd1c1e10/Ansible/my-playbook.yml)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use